spartan1cs/Angular-8/project1/README.md

 # Project1

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2.
 This is just a test for git project.
-No need to do any changes
+No need to do any changes ok

 ## Development server